fieryhenry/tbcml/README.md

 # TBCML

-The Battle Cats Modding Library (TBCML) is a python module for easily creating and managing mods for the mobile game The Battle Cats.
+The Battle Cats Modding Library (TBCML) is a python library designed to make modding The Battle Cats easier, more automated, and more powerful.

 Because the package is a library and you will need to have programming experience if you want to use it effectively.